Baker Mayfield and the Buccaneers beat the Panthers 16-14, stay alive in chase for NFC South title

 The Buccaneers hold a two-team tiebreaker over the Panthers.
 But Carolina holds the three-team tiebreaker over Tampa Bay if Atlanta also finishes 8-9.

+“I never thought I'd see a day where I’m rooting for the Saints,” Bucs veteran linebacker Lavonte David said.

-Before the Buccaneers faced New Orleans in October, Mayfield accused the Saints of dirty play and said: “I do not like them.”
+Before the Bucs faced New Orleans in October, Mayfield accused the Saints of dirty play and said: “I do not like them.”

 Now, Tampa Bay’s playoff hopes hinge on the Saints beating the Falcons on the road on Sunday.